Traffic

 For more information on registering your foreign vehicle in Jena, please contact the Citizen Services team.

-You can also easily reach the nearest airports in Erfurt or Leipzig/Halle by train.
 You can also reach your destination easily and cheaply by long-distance bus on other routes in Germany.